bodhish/developer-task/README.md

 ### Task 3: Modify the front end to display gif

-Make the frontend list the recived list of gif.
+Update the frontend to update to display the list of recived gif's

 [Example](https://giphy.com/explore/search-engine)